Elizabeth Spencer Star Tribute Fund

 Natalia's Walk of Love

 In an effort to bring something positive from her tragic circumstances, Natalia decided to combine the comfort she found at the coast with the therapy of walking.
 Starting on Valentine’s Day, Natalia’s ‘Walk of Love’ saw her cover 6,000 miles around the British coastline.
-The journey took 305 days in total, with people across the country donating over an incredible £200,000.
+The journey took 305 days, with people across the country donating an incredible £200,000.

 To mark the second anniversary of Elizabeth’s death, Natalia laced up her walking boots again and took on an 80 mile walk in just 24 hours, across the Isles of Lewis and Harris.
-This walk was completed despite adverse weather conditions, which resulted in Natalia suffering hyperthermia.
+This walk was completed despite adverse weather conditions and Natalia suffering hyperthermia.

 Natalia is currently planning her fourth ‘Walk of Love’ in Elizabeth’s memory and continues to fundraise for the Paediatric Intensive Care Unit.
-To date, Elizabeth’s Footprint has funded three ventilators for the unit, along with specialist equipment for the WATCh paediatric transport service.
+To date, Elizabeth’s Star Tribute Fund has bought three ventilators for the unit, along with specialist equipment for the WATCh paediatric transport service.

 “While my Elizabeth lost her battle to a rare, aggressive condition, I am grateful every single day for the level of care the staff at Bristol Children’s Hospital provided not just to her, but also to her family in an absolutely devastating time.
 I am determined to raise £1 million in memory of Elizabeth and will not stop walking until I have done so.”